1921 Facts, Fun Trivia and History

 Silent film actor Roscoe “Fatty” Arbuckle was accused of raping and killing Virginia Rappe.
 It was probably consensual and accidental.

-Einstein won the 1921 Nobel Prize in Physics not for his work on the famous E=mcˆ2 equation or special relativity, but for his work on the photoelectric effect; an effect that forms the basis of photosynthesis.
+Einstein won the 1921 Nobel Prize in Physics not for his work on the famous E=mcˆ2 equation or special relativity, but for his work on the photoelectric effect, which forms the basis of photosynthesis.

 Physics – Albert Einstein